 - Increased age.
-Over the years. your veins loose their elasticity, valves break down and veins just quit functioning properly.
+Over the years. your veins lose their elasticity, valves break down, and veins just quit functioning properly.

 - Genetics.
-Varicose veins can be passed from generation to generation, just like height, hair color or other traits.
+Varicose veins can be passed from generation to generation, of height, hair color, or other traits.

 - Gender.
 While vein disease can affect both genders, women tend to have more problems with their veins than men.

 - Weight.
-Carrying extra weight causes more pressure in your the veins which creates problems.
+Carrying extra weight causes more pressure in your veins which creates problems.